Massacre of Saïda (1881): Development

-The Franco-Algerian Company hired day labourers across the impoverished Spanish South-East to work in the esparto harvest in Algeria offering passage and travel to their families, although eventually day labourers were forced to pay for their travel and to buy their food at a company's store.
+The Franco-Algerian Company hired day labourers across the impoverished Spanish South-East to work in the esparto harvest in Algeria offering passage and travel to their families, although eventually day labourers were forced to pay for their travel and to buy their food at the company's store.

 Following the outbreak of a rebellion in Tunisia, the instability moved to Algeria in late April 1881, with Bou-Amama taking the lead of the movement against the French occupation.
 Then, on 11 June 1881, following the seizure of Khalfallah by insurgents, around 190 Spanish esparto harvesters (most of them from Almería, and the rest from Murcia and Alicante) were put to the sword in Khalfallah, in the surroundings of Saïda (to the south of Oran), whereas many of their wives were raped, while the attackers also made 600 hostages and set 100,000 quintals of esparto on fire.

-News about the event arrived to Oran (17 June) and then Spain (18 June).
+News about the event arrived in Oran (17 June) and then in Spain (18 June).
 For the rest of June and July many naked and hungry Spaniards moved to Oran to get a passage back to Almería.
 About 10,000 immigrants were repatriated to Spain.